Project-HOPS/H.O.P.S./i.Materials.markdown

 ##Solution:##

-Carbon Fiber(composite): used for the thrusters, thruster-arms and bionic boots (Melting temp. of 3500 degrees Celsius- on Earth.
-Temperature of the combustion of hydrogen in each thruster is around 2300 degrees Celsius- on Mars) - SiC
+[C/SiC]Ceramic Matrix Composite(CMC) of Carbon Fibre and Silicon Carbide(SiC): used for the thrusters, thruster-arms and bionic boots
+(Carbon Fibre Melting temp. of 3500 degrees Celsius- on Earth.
+Temperature of the combustion of hydrogen in each thruster is around 2300 degrees Celsius- on Mars)

 Kevlar: Used for compressed gas fuel tanks and for insulation of the thrusters.